KaranvirSIdana/Portfolio-Under-10-Minutes/README.md

-# Welcome to your Lovable project

 ## Project info

-Created this math themed portfolio using lovable under 10 minutes.
+Created this math themed portfolio using **lovable** under 10 minutes.
 (I am as blown as your after reading 10 mins)

 Though there are few errors here and there, but damn this is super cool.